JonElsey/python-fundamentals-course-day2/_episodes/06-netcdf.md

 teaching: 90
 exercises: 0
 questions:

-objectives:
   - "How can we work with netCDF files (often used in Earth science)?"
  - "How can we create maps with coastlines?"
  - "How do we create lots of figures at once?"
  - "How can we create animations to help with visualisation?"
  - "How can we work with datetimes in Python?"
+objectives:
+  - Learn how to use Python's netCDF4 and Cartopy libraries
+  - Learn how to work with datetime objects
+  - Learn how to create animated plots

 keypoints:
  - Python's netCDF4, datetime and cartopy libraries are really useful for working with gridded Earth science data